AlexN-SM64/sm64-port/README.md

-NOTE: This readme is currently under development because the forked repo has a lot of changes.
+NOTE: This readme is currently under development because the forked repo has a lot of changes and fixes.
 Please [compare](https://github.com/sm64-port/sm64-port/compare/master...AlexN-SM64:sm64-port:master)
 them and read the old readme from sm64-port.